memgraph/documentation/pages/data-migration/migrate-from-neo4j.md

----
-id: migrate-from-neo4j
-title: Migrate from Neo4j to Memgraph
+# Migrate from Neo4j to Memgraph
-sidebar_label: Migrate from Neo4j
----

 import EmbedYTVideo from '@site/src/components/EmbedYTVideo';